 As crazy as the rowdiest St. Paddy’s Day celebration.

 The stout will not be a noticeably strong flavor in this dessert.
-Much like when a little bit of coffee is added to sweet recipes to amplify the chocolate flavor, like in our classic chocolate cake recipe, the stout acts as this complementary ingredient.
+Much like when a little bit of coffee is added to sweet recipes to amplify the chocolate flavor, like in our classic chocolate cake and coffee-infused warm chocolate cakes, the stout acts as this complementary ingredient.

 It’s subtle, dark, creamy, rich…

 Oh, I nearly forgot about the frosting!
 A base as decadent as this one needs an even more outrageously delicious topping.
 We flavor a classic buttercream with – no surprise here – Baileys Irish cream.

 Double the kiss-me-I’m-Irish flavor.
 Double the fun.

 Cooking by the Numbers…